JavierMtz5/COCO_YOLO_dataset_generator/README.md

 - The usage of the script includes different possibilities and features.
 To extract the desired dataset, many of the parameters above must be correctly defined.

 - The *dataset_dir* parameter is the only mandatory parameter.
-It must be the name of the directory where the original dataset with COCO format is located.
+It must be the name of the directory where the original dataset with COCO JSON format is located.

 - For the remaining parameters, to know which ones you must set, read each of the questions below and set the corresponding parameter if it applies: